MicrosoftDocs/sql-docs/azure-sql/managed-instance/backup-transparency.md

 - [Backupmediaset](/sql/relational-databases/system-tables/backupmediaset-transact-sql)
 - [Backupmediafamily](/sql/relational-databases/system-tables/backupmediafamily-transact-sql)

-The following backup tables are not used by SQL Managed Instance, and will not be populated with data:
+The following backup tables aren't used by SQL Managed Instance, and won't be populated with data:

 - [Backupfile](/sql/relational-databases/system-tables/backupfile-transact-sql)
 - [Backupfilegroup](/sql/relational-databases/system-tables/backupfilegroup-transact-sql)

 ## Removed fields

-Since SQL Managed Instance is a cloud service with data stored in storage, the following fields will not be populated with data:
+Since SQL Managed Instance is a cloud service with data stored in storage, the following fields won't be populated with data:

 - Fields that pertain to the user who is logged in.
 - Fields that pertain to the path of the backup file.